A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 A lot of people don't meet their out-of-pocket maximum most years.
 But they may have several smaller expenses throughout the year, and the costs can still be difficult to manage.
 That's where the AV-increasing aspect of cost-sharing subsidies comes in.
 It reduces the insured's portion of expenses right from the start, even if the out-of-pocket maximum is not reached.

 So an insured with a household MAGI of 140% of FPL who picks a Silver plan would end up with a policy that covers an average of 94% of costs (across all enrollees), instead of a policy that covers 70% of costs.
-For this person, the out-of-pocket maximum in 2024 is also reduced by 67% (from the regular maximum out-of-pocket of $9,450 to the adjusted maximum out-of-pocket of $3,150, keeping in mind that plans can offer out-of-pocket limits that are lower than those amounts).
-That aspect of the cost-sharing subsidies would be beneficial if and when the claims exceeded $3,150.
+For this person, the highest allowable out-of-pocket maximum is also reduced by 67% (from the regular limit of $10,600 to the adjusted maximum out-of-pocket of $3,500, keeping in mind that plans can offer out-of-pocket limits that are lower than those amounts).
+That aspect of the cost-sharing subsidies would be beneficial if and when the claims exceeded $3,500.

 But the increased AV is beneficial even in the case of less expensive claims, as it keeps deductibles and copays lower than they would otherwise be.